Kuroo/FAMP/README.md

 # Reusable Options through Gradient-based Meta Learning

-This is the code that was used for the TMLR paper Reusable Options through Gradient-based Meta Learning.
+This is the code that was used for the TMLR paper Reusable Options through Gradient-based Meta Learning (https://openreview.net/forum?id=qdDmxzGuzu).

 ## Visualization scripts
 Scripts to run several trained models are included in the repo.
 In order to show policies during evaluation one should: